 Those who experience occlusion without hearing aids can often resolve it by having the blockage in their ears addressed.
 But if you wear hearing aids, that can leave you feeling occluded often.

-However, our hearing specialists here at Hearing Associates of Las Vegas have some hearing aid tips you can try to overcome your feelings of occlusion.
+However, our hearing specialists here at Hearing Associates of Las Vegas have some expert tips to avoid hearing aid occlusion or that feeling of being plugged up.

 1. Opt For Open Hearing Aid Domes

 With Receive-In-Canal (RIC)—also called Receiver-In-The-Ear—there are different domes that can be fitted.
 If you have been feeling occluded with your current domes, it may be time to switch to open-fit hearing aid domes.